davidlj95/chrislb/README.md

 ### Prebuild

-Some files required by the app need to be generated from the data managed by the [CMS] platform and the [images CDN].
+Some files required by the app need to be generated from the data managed by the [CMS] platform and the [image CDN].

 [Set the image CDN configuration](#images-cdn) and run the prebuild script before building or serving the app